Fire prevention: Stop, drop and roll

-Stop, drop and roll is often taught as part of fire protection education efforts as it is both a simple technique and an effective way of extinguishing burning clothing.
+Stop, drop and roll is the most taught part of fire protection education efforts as it is both a simple technique and an effective way of extinguishing burning clothing.
 It is particularly suited to children who may panic if their clothing catches fire and they do not know how to put it out.

-Target Audiences and Those at Risk
+Target audiences and those at risk

 These groups of people are those that are considered at higher risk for fires and should are the target of fire prevention education in a way to better protect them from fire emergencies.
 These are also target audience such as students that can benefit from the knowledge of how to prevent fires from starting in their homes.